 What to do in Epcot with a Toddler

 I have always been a huge Epcot fan.
 There has always been something about that park that called to me.
 In fact I have loved it so much that I got married there.
-It’s probably no surprise then that Nick also loves going there and has since his first trip at two and a half.
+It’s probably no surprise then that my son Nick also loves going there and has since his first trip at two and a half.

 Future World Attractions